rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-reply-formset-hook.md

-# `get_reply_private_thread_formset_hook`
+# `get_private_thread_reply_formset_hook`

-This hook wraps the standard function that Misago uses to create a new `ReplyPrivateThreadFormset` instance with forms for posting a new private thread reply.
+This hook wraps the standard function that Misago uses to create a new `PrivateThreadReplyFormset` instance with forms for posting a new private thread reply.

 ## Location